 Physical therapy is another way to address knee pain.
 During sessions, you’ll learn stretching and strengthening techniques that can provide the right level of support to your knee joint and prevent further injury.
 Therapies like heat-ice, ultrasound, and TENS are also part of physical therapy.

-If you are living with severe or chronic knee pain, make today the day you call I-SPINE and begin a path toward restored and pain-free knee function.
+If you are living with severe or chronic knee pain, make today the day you call I-SPINE for top knee pain specialist in Texas and begin a path toward restored and pain-free knee function.